 5 Things to Do When Hiring Remote Writers

 Running a company in the digital age requires a solid digital marketing strategy.
 With the rise of the gig economy all around the world, more often than not companies opt for hiring remote writers rather than in-house ones.
-It has its advantages on both sides, which is why it’s becoming more and more popular these days.
+Not to mention the unforseen pandemic events which led many to be unsure on what the future hold for remote work.
+Many believe that, now more than ever remote writers have more opportunities than in house ones.
+Whatever the reasons are, remote work does have its advantages on both sides, which is why it’s becoming more and more popular these days.

 However, a few issues can arise when hiring remote employees that can impact both the productivity and quality of work.
 In order to prevent that, we’ve brought you five ways to ensure your writers are all set to work outside the office.

 When launching a company, your goal is to build a recognizable brand name that leaves a lasting impression on your customers’ minds.
 The first step is to have concrete company values and goals in mind.
 In turn, your writers’ role is to communicate those values and goals through every piece of content they produce.
 In order to ensure you and your writers are on the same page, have a nice, long talk with each one to make sure that your corporate goals are clear to them and there are no misunderstandings.
 Create a clear mission statement and check whether a writer agrees with it.

 Next, you need to preserve a consistent brand image in every post published on your website.
 It doesn’t matter if you’re hiring five or thirty remote writers, depending on your company’s needs, it’s important that they communicate your brand’s values consistently.
 This is where you should consider writing a brand style guide that will dictate their tone of voice, writing styles, use of online resources, the way they link back to internal/external sources, etc. Your brand style guide needs to be written in a simple and understandable language and be easily accessible to everyone in your remote team.